• Home

 User Authentication

-Users can now authenticate via aws (assuming you have aws-cli
+Users can now authenticate via aws (assuming you have aws-cli and aws-iam-authenticator installed).

 $ aws eks --region us-east-1 update-kubeconfig --name dev-default-eks-c01

-Last step is to edit the kubeconfig file because we’re using aws-iam-authenticator
+Last step is to edit the kubeconfig file because we’re using aws-iam-authenticator.

 users: